treyhunner/treyhunner.github.com/source/_posts/2014-09-29-the-many-flavors-of-mock-dot-patch.markdown

 I noted above that I prefer not to use class decorators to solve this problem.
 Instead, I prefer to use test class attributes to store references to patched functions instead of accepting patch arguments on every test method with decorators.
 I find this more [DRY][].

+**Warning:** One of the primary benefits of the decorator/context manager forms of patch is that they handle clean up for you.
+Whenever you call `start` to setup your patch object, *always* remember to call `stop` to clean it up.
+Otherwise you'll have a monkey patched function/object for the rest of your running program.

 [start and stop example][]